RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_posts/2020-11-01-previous-weeks-1.md

   fraction_validation: 0.1

-## The standar of datashet I have been using is 10000 samples raw and 20000 samples for modeled and 10000 for raw images
+## The standar of dataset I have been using is 10000 samples raw and 20000 samples for modeled and 10000 for raw images